mongodb/mongo/src/mongo/db/query/README.md

 * count : Parsed by IDL and then turned into a CountStage which can be executed in a similar way to a find command.
 * distinct : The distinct specific arguments are parsed by IDL, and the generic command arguments are parsed by custom code.
-They are then combined into a QueryRequest (mentioned above), canonicalized, packaged into a ParsedDistinct, which is eventually turned into an executable stage.
+They are then combined into a FindCommand (mentioned above), canonicalized, packaged into a ParsedDistinct, which is eventually turned into an executable stage.
 * mapReduce : Parsed by IDL and then turned into an equivalent aggregation command.